Ron-po/tracking-swimmers/README.md

-# TrackingSwimmers
-Tracking of swimmers and their speed during a swim race
+Tracking of swimmers and their speeds during a swim race recorded from phone.